killbill/killbill-avatax-plugin/README.md

 ### Setting a business identification number

-For sales in the European Union (EU), a VAT indentification number may be set on an account using a `businessIdentificationNumber` custom field, so that the VAT is calculated accordingly.
+For sales in the European Union (EU), a VAT identification number may be set on an account using a `businessIdentificationNumber` custom field, so that the VAT is calculated accordingly.

 See [VAT Transactions](https://developer.avalara.com/avatax/vat-transactions/) for more details.